johann017/SQL_Projects/README.md

 ## Description
 - ### `MySQLPractice.py`
   - #### Overview:
-    - This program will create a table, read a list of users and add their position to the table.
+    - This program creates a table, reads user list and adds their progressive rank to the table.
   - #### Details:
-    - There will be one query statement that will be used to add each name in a loop as they are read.
-Before the end of the file, the program will print the contents of the table.
-At the end of this program, the table and its contents will be dropped so that if this program is run again, the table wont exit.
+    - A query statement is used to add each name in a loop as they are read.
+Before the end of the file, the program prints the contents of the table.
+At the end of this program, the table and its contents will be dropped so that if this program is run again, the table wont exist.

 - ### `Sign_In_Sign_Up_GUI.py`
     This program creates a GUI that will allow users to sign in or sign up.